RB Ronald Jones anticipates success with Chiefs - NewsBreak

 “I think it’s going to be a great one-two punch,” Jones said.
 “He’s very athletic, got a great skillset as well.
 It’ll be great to see him work in-person and going in and competing.”

-RoJo joins one of the top offenses in the league over the last few years and said he looks forward to using his skillset to play his part.Tyreek Hill’s top 5 moments with the Kansas City Chiefs
+RoJo joins one of the top offenses in the league over the last few years and said he looks forward to using his skillset to play his part.Wichita area alcohol and drug-free house saves man’s life

 “I think they fit very well, talking to Coach Reid] and Coach EB.
 Just seeing the things they do with running backs, I think my skillset translates perfectly,” Jones said.
 “In a system like this, everybody’s going to eat.
 I’m just looking forward to getting opportunities and getting out there and making the most of them.”